 Step By Step Instructions - Creating Pin Curls On Short Strands

 Follow the steps below for a quick pin curl set:

 5. Use a comb with a long tail to help separate hair into neat sections.
-6. Separate strands into 1/2 to 1" uniform sections in the areas of your head where you want the pin curls.
+6. Separate strands into 1/4 to 1" uniform sections in the areas of your head where you want the pin curls.
+Keep in mind that the larger the sections the softer the curl.
+The smaller - the tighter.
 7. Take individual strands and wrap strands tightly around your finger.
 It is important to have the proper tension when wrapping.
 Curls wrapped too loose will not produce the best curls.
 Secure with a smooth silver colored salon clip positioned in a diagonal fashion across the entire width of the newly created pin curl.
 Note: Do NOT use traditional bobby pins to secure pin curls which will cause creases in the finished pin curl.
 8. Continue to create pin curls until finished.
 Spritz finished pin curl set with water so that all of the curls dry to a uniform finish.
 If desired, spritz with a setting spray after misting with water for a firmer hold.
 Sit under a hood dryer or use a diffuser on slow, low heat to help speed up the drying time.
 Ideally, let hair completely air dry or sleep overnight on your set.
 When a pin curl set is allowed to air dry or is kept in the hair overnight, the curls are deeper, tighter and will last longer.
 After you remove pin curls but before you style them, mist with a good hairspray.
 Let spray dry and then use fingers to tousle and arrange new curls.

 Finish by applying a drop or two of shine serum in the palms of your hands and then brushing over the top of your newly tousled style.
 For extra hold, spray with a firm holding hair spray.